marko-knoebl/karuga-website/readme.md

 website for Marko Knöbl

-created from these resources:

-- pages
-- images
-- template.html
-- node_modules/@karuga/karuga-jsonresume

-deployment
+built based on lit components and webawesome

-push to master to deploy; see vercel.com
+push to branch lit-wa to deploy via github pages